 - The Leigh UTC is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students.
-Further information can be found in The Leigh UTC Shared Google Drive. - The Leigh UTC will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Kieran O'Donnell, a member of the senior leadership team and DSL governor, are responsible for ensuring that our Academy has met the DfE cyber security standards for schools and colleges.
+Further information can be found in The Leigh UTC Shared Google Drive. - The Leigh UTC will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies and maintain a running record of checks. - Kathryn Pamphlett, a member of the senior leadership team and DSL governor, are responsible for ensuring that our Academy has met the DfE cyber security standards for schools and colleges.